maelzawawy/ADDAF/README.md

 # ADDAF

-This repository contains result files related to our paper "ADDAF: Authentication Scheme for Digital Twin-Based Drone-Assisted Artificial Intelligence of Things with Federated Learning".
+This repository contains result files related to our paper "Privacy-Preserving Authentication for Digital Twin-Based and Drone-Assisted AIoT Networks".
 Below is a description of each file in this project:

 ## File Descriptions